Where’s the slot? With some voters confused, Md. officials detail how ballot drop boxes work.

 Once installed, all ballot boxes in Maryland are open 24 hours a day, seven days a week.
 A list and map of where they are located in Montgomery County are available on the county’s website.

-Maryland has seen a nearly 10-fold increase in mail-in ballot requests this year compared to 2016, with many voters wanting to avoid voting in person because of the novel coronavirus.
+Maryland has seen a nearly tenfold increase in mail-in ballot requests this year compared to 2016, with many voters wanting to avoid voting in person because of the novel coronavirus.

 More than 40 percent of voters asked for mail-in ballots, and election data released Friday showed more than half of those 1.67 million ballots have been processed as returned.
 Roughly 816,000 ballots have not.